R.I.P. Bob Paisley

 Beating the Gunners

 2006 - Luis García grabbed the only goal of the game in the dying minutes after Jens Lehmann had beaten out Didi Hamann’s long-range effort, to defeat Arsenal at Anfield in our Premiership encounter.
 Lehmann had saved a spot-kick from Steven Gerrard in the first half, while Jamie Carragher was playing his 400th reds game.
 On the same day, young Argentinean centre-back Gabriel Paletta agreed to join the reds from Club Atlético Banfield for £2m.
-He had to wait until July to arrive, and featured just eight times for the first team before returning to his native land to join Boca Juniors in August 2007.
+He had to wait until July to arrive, featuring just eight times for the first team before returning to his native land to join Boca Juniors in August 2007.

 2002 - Gérard Houllier was given a special UEFA award following our remarkable five-trophy haul in 2001.